glenlong/wedding/src/content/posts/best-man-speech/how-to-write.md

 Here are some possible structures:

-- **Chronological** — if you’ve known the groom for a long time you can structure your speech around key phases of his life: e.g., school days, early adulthood, first job, etc. It’s usually best to work your way forwards from your earliest memory to the present day.
+- **Chronological** — if you’ve known the Groom for a long time you can structure your speech around key phases of his life: e.g., school days, early adulthood, first job, etc. It’s usually best to work your way forwards from your earliest memory to the present day.
-- **Perspectives** — another option is to look at the groom from a few different perspectives.
+- **Perspectives** — another option is to look at the Groom from a few different perspectives.
 For instance, what’s he like as a friend, as a sportsman, as a travelling companion, as a drinking buddy, etc.?
 What’s he like in his professional life compared with his personal life?
-- **Characteristics** — you could also organise your speech according to the groom’s most striking qualities or characteristics.
+- **Characteristics** — you could also organise your speech according to the Groom’s most striking qualities or characteristics.
 You could talk about his loyalty, his determination, his sense of fun, his ambition, and so on, illustrating each one with examples and stories.

 *Note: Different structures will also give your speech a different “feel” so think about the style and tone you’d like to aim for.*

 You can also combine these structures to suit your needs.
 You could even choose a more novel structure driven by a big idea.

-For instance, what if you structured your speech as a fairy tale with the groom as an intrepid hero who has to overcome different challenges to win the heart of the princess (his bride)?
+For instance, what if you structured your speech as a fairy tale with the Groom as an intrepid hero who has to overcome different challenges to win the heart of the princess (his Bride)?

-Or you could structure your speech as a business presentation, complete with PowerPoint slides, which describes the “features and benefits” of the groom as if he were a new product.
+Or you could structure your speech as a business presentation, complete with PowerPoint slides, which describes the “features and benefits” of the Groom as if he were a new product.

 If you’re not sure what structure to use, look at your list of brainstormed ideas and see if they fall naturally into a set of categories.